Pupil premium strategy statement

 Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2020/21 and 2021/22 academic years.
+This details the impact that our pupil premium activity had on pupils in the 2021/22 to 2023/24 academic years.

-Our internal data shows that on average between 40%-60% of our disadvantaged pupils are working below ARE in Reading, Writing and Maths by the end of the 2021/22 academic year.
+Our internal data shows that on average between 44.1% of our disadvantaged pupils are working below ARE in Reading, Writing and Maths by the end of the 2023/24 academic year.
 We aim to reduce this to below 20%.
+We will continue to offer quality first teaching and ask subject coordinators to include disadvantaged pupil opportunities in their curriculum focus.
+Teachers will also plan for enrichment and provide SMSC/Cultural Capital opportunities every half term.